Uncharted Waters: Selling a New Product Robustly: The Model

-In search problems, it is well known that (see, for example, \citeauthor{ks74}, \citeyear{ks74}), \emph{ceteris paribus}, a decision maker prefers a more dispersed distribution.
-In my setting, this arises because a higher incidence of very good outside options increases the value of searching, while the higher incidence of very bad outside options is less detrimental, since Buyer can always return to buy Seller's product.
-Now observe that the degenerate distribution is the most ``concentrated'' distribution with mean \(\xi\), and the binary distribution is the most dispersed.} By taking convex combinations of these two distributions, any \(a \in (\xi-s, 1-s/\xi)\) can be achieved.
+Hence \eqref{eq:res-value} gives \(a=1-s/\xi\).
+The intuition is standard in search theory \citep[e.g.,][]{ks74}: holding the mean fixed, a more dispersed outside-option distribution raises the value of search because very good options help Buyer, while very bad options are less harmful since Buyer can always return to buy Seller's product.
+Thus, among distributions on \([0,1]\) with mean \(\xi\), the most concentrated distribution \(\delta_\xi\) yields the lowest reservation value, while the most dispersed binary distribution \(G_B\) yields the highest.} By taking convex combinations of these two distributions, any \(a\in(\xi-s,1-s/\xi)\) can be achieved.

-If Buyer instead prefers to investigate the outside option---that is, if \(w-p<a\)---she will return to buy Seller's product if the outside option turns out to be worse than Seller's offer---that is, when \(w - p > v\).\footnote{The tie-breaking assumption is implicitly embedded in the two inequalities above: Buyer does not search if she is indifferent between searching or not searching, and she does not return to Seller if she is indifferent between Seller's offer and her outside option.
-This assumption is not only realistic but also necessary for equilibrium existence.} I assume that Seller cannot recognize whether Buyer is a first-time visitor or not; consequently, she cannot adjust the price when Buyer comes back from search.\footnote{For the same reason, Seller cannot benefit from offering a menu of prices depending on Buyer's report of the realized outside option: no matter whether Buyer has searched or not, she would report the outside option that is associated with the lowest price. }
+If Buyer instead searches, that is, if \(w-p<a\), she pays the search cost and observes the realization \(v\) of the outside option.
+She then returns to buy Seller's product if and only if the outside option turns out to be worse than Seller's offer, that is, if \(w-p>v\).\footnote{The tie-breaking convention is embedded in the two inequalities above: Buyer does not search when indifferent between searching and not searching, and she does not return to Seller when indifferent between Seller's offer and her outside option.
+Under this convention, a minimizing outside-option distribution need not exist for a given selling strategy, although Nature can choose a sequence of distributions in \(\mathcal M(\xi)\) under which Seller's expected revenue converges to the revenue guarantee.
+The analysis below nevertheless shows that Seller's maximization problem admits a solution. } I assume that Seller cannot recognize whether Buyer is a first-time visitor; consequently, she cannot adjust the price when Buyer comes back from search.\footnote{For the same reason, Seller cannot benefit from offering a menu of prices depending on Buyer's report of the realized outside option: no matter whether Buyer has searched, she would make whichever report yields the lowest price.
+This assumption serves two purposes: (a) to focus on how search frictions and Seller's robustness concerns influence the initial ``price tag'' at the launch of a new product, and (b) to examine how information provision can help deter search without resorting to price-based search deterrence tactics. \href{https://kunzhang.org/file/roboa.pdf}{Supplementary Appendix} C.1 details what happens if Buyer's identity is recognizable to Seller, enabling Seller to make exploding offers or engage in intertemporal price discrimination.}